 History: The ancient Roman historian, Plinius, called Portofino «Portus Delphini», a latin denomination that comes from the fact that the surroundings sea was frequented by a lot of Dolphins.
 To navigate is necessary for many people, for others it is a pastime.
 There are those who work on the sea, those who idle, the poor and rich of the sea, those who earn millions and others who spend millions.
 Immense noisy ports are necessary for the former while small quiet inlets are sufficient for the latter.
-Without doubt this little hamlet in the Italian Riviera is one of the most famous refuges in Europe and one of the most adapted to shelter sporting boats.
-There is not one Italian, English, French, Belgian or Dutch yacht that has not anchored in this little gem at least once.
+Without doubts, this magical hamlet in the Italian Riviera is one of the most famous refuges in Europe and one of the most adapted to shelter sporting boats.
+There is not one Italian, English, French, Belgian or Dutch yacht that has not anchored in this enchanting gem at least once.

-Scene: The delightful bay of Portofino reflects the perennial green of the pines that stretch out their airy branches over its deep blue waters and it is ringed by steep lush green hills, serenely profiled against the sky.
+Scene: The delightful bay reflects the perennial green of the pines that stretch out their airy branches over its deep blue waters and it is ringed by steep lush green hills, serenely profiled against the sky.
 Castles, villas, large and small, and cottages that can only be approached by steep foot-paths perch on hillocks or lie halfway up from the coastline: they are half concealed by vine and olive leaves and rest in blissful contemplation of the small underlying port and distant sea.
-Today, Portofino is still a place known for international tourism and the jet-set lifestyle.
+Today is still a place known for international tourism and the jet-set lifestyle.

-Today: After the storm of November 2017, the hamlet is reachable only by ferry.
-So we suggest to park in Santa Margherita and then to use the ferry to arrive at this little gem.
+After the storm of November 2018, the hamlet is reachable only by ferry.
+So we suggest to park in Santa Margherita Ligure and then to use the ferry to arrive in this little gem.
 When you arrive, please check the return time and spend your day walking in the Piazzetta, eating out or even a walk to the lighthouse.
 The panoramic road will be back probably in June 2019.
-If you want to know how many days you need to visit this little village, we can say that a couple of days could be enough.
+If you want to know how many days you need to visit this little village near Cinque Terre, we can say that a couple of days could be enough.
 In about a couple of hours you can be in Milano of Florence for shopping or in Versilia for nightlife and in less of 1 hour you can be in the fabulous Cinque Terre to be immersed in the middle of the natural park.
 Don't forget that the historical city of Genoa, can offer different interesting things to see, for example, the Palazzo dei Rolli street who has been named patrimony of the UNESCO and the fantastic bay of San Fruttuoso with the Christ of the Abyss.

-So, you probably can schedule to stay in Portofino for more than two days adding some interesting excursion in the surroundings.
+So, you probably can schedule to stay for more than two days adding some interesting excursion in the surroundings.
 You can live these experiences during the day and be back to enjoy a romantic dinner in the Piazzetta.Continue reading the local guide to know the things to do

-For everything else, Portofino is available for iPhone, so, download our App!
+For everything else download our App!